lwindolf/wurmterm-backend/README.md

 # WurmTerm 🐛

-Linux Terminal helper with Service Auto-Discovery + Rendering Capabilities.
+Linux Terminal companion app discovering services and issues on your servers.

 ![Screenshot WurmTerm](https://user-images.githubusercontent.com/3315368/118046621-dde32e00-b379-11eb-8400-7942eb401e86.png)

+WurmTerm
-WurmTerm watches over the state of servers you are connected to via SSH sessions and alerts you of issues detected and provides you with an overview of detected services (web servers, databases, RAID ...).
+- watches over the state of servers you are connected to via SSH sessions
+- alerts you of issues detected
+- provides you with an overview of detected services (web servers, databases, RAID ...)
+- allows you to create CPU flame graphs

-This allows you to keep WurmTerm open as a browser tab alongside you terminal and it will notify you about issues on hosts you "travel" to faster than you could debug issues yourself.
+By using the same password-less SSH connect commands you use WurmTerm can be open as a browser tab alongside you multiple terminal (tabs) and it will visually notify you about issues on hosts you "travel" to faster and more comprehensive than you could debug issues yourself.
 It will often uncover problem you do not notice at all.

 Probing does not happen via brute-force, but depending on services detected via a `netstat`/`ss` listing.